nesseratious/AR-Navigation/README.md

 - Floor: Integer - Stores a floor number of the segment.
 The default value is zero.

-- FloorDisplayedText: Text - Stores a localizable text that describes the segment's floor.
+- FloorDisplayedText: Text - Stores a localizable text that describes the segments floor.
 Keep in mind that segments can be used not only to differentiate floors, but also to divide a complex map into more small pieces in case the target area is big enoght.
 The default value is "<Enter Floor Name>".

 - SegmentMesh: StaticMesh - Fundamental mesh that defines the area of the segment.
 It is used in the minimap (white colour material) and in the segment itsef (transparent material) in case you will want to do a turn-based navigation(described in the NAVIGATION section).
 The default value is null.

-- SegmentOffset: Vector2D - Stores an X,Y offset of the segment's mesh relative to the segments's origin.
+- SegmentOffset: Vector2D - Stores the X,Y offset of the segments mesh relative to the segmentss origin.
 The default value is (0.0, 0.0).

-- SegmentHeight: Float - Stores the height of the segment's mesh in metres.
-For this to work, the segment's mesh should be 1 metre in height.
-Alternatively you can create a mesh with aby height and set SegmentHeight to 1.0.
+- SegmentHeight: Float - Stores the height of the segments mesh in metres.
+For this to work, the segments mesh should be 1 metre in height.
+Alternatively you can create a mesh with any height and set SegmentHeight to 1.0.
 The default value is 1.0.

-- SegmentScale: Float - Stores the all axes scale multiplier of the segment's mesh.
+- SegmentScale: Float - Stores all axes scale multiplier of the segments mesh.
 The default value is (1.0, 1.0, 1.0).

-- SegmentMapMaterial: Material - A supplementary material that is used to show the target's floor plan.
+- SegmentMapMaterial: Material - A supplementary material that is used to show the targets floor plan.
 This is only need to simplify the vertex and room arrangement on the segment.
 The metarial is only shown in the editor and is hidden in the game.
 The default value is null.

-- SegmentMapScale: Float - Stores a X,Y scale of the SegmentMapMaterial.
+- SegmentMapScale: Float - Stores the X,Y scale of the SegmentMapMaterial.
 Use this to adjust the floor plan to match its real world scale.
 The default value is 200.0.

 #### FloatingIcon

-Class that represents a floating in the air icon which can be used to highligh points of interests.
+Class that represents a floating icon which can be used to highligh points of interests.

-Usage: Place it anywhere on the map segment and attach it to this segment.
+Usage: Place it anywhere on the map segment and attach it to the segment.

 Public properties: